Tourism in Cuba: Reforms and revitalization

 Today, travelers from around the world visit Cuba, arriving by a mixture of scheduled and charter airlines to one of Cuba's ten international airports.
 By far the largest number come from Canada, where arrivals have been increasing by almost 10% annually since 2007.
 Europeans follow next, primarily arriving from Great Britain, Spain, Italy, France, and Germany.
 According to the official government agency, it is unknown exactly how many Americans traveled to Cuba each year as tourists, in violation of U.S. trade policy.
 According to some statistics around 20,000 to 30,000 Americans illegally traveled to Cuba every year, while the Cuban government put it higher at over 60,000.
 Americans could either fly on direct charter flights or reach Cuba via flights from Canada or Mexico.
 In June 2016, the US government authorized six airlines to start direct scheduled flights to Cuba.
 In January 2015, the US government changed its legislation to make it easier for travel from the US to Cuba, further amended in March 2016.
 While parts of these loosened restrictions were later revoked by President Trump in 2017, travel to Cuba remains legal for US citizens who meet certain requirements.
 As of 2019, Americans are legally allowed to go to Cuba with an OFAC self-reporting General License if they meet the requirements for one of the 12 categories of legal travel (such as family visits, religious purposes, journalistic work, etc.) Independent travelers to Cuba can qualify for the "Support for the Cuban People" category by maintaining a full-time schedule of activities that fulfill this requirement.

 Until 2015, all visitors paid a $25 exit tax at the airport before departure but this is now included in the costs of the flight.

 Tourism in Cuba declined sharply in early 2025, with international arrivals down 29.1% and total travelers falling by nearly 78% compared to the same period in 2024.
 The downturn followed a 9.6% drop in international tourism in 2024 compared to 2023, continuing a downward trend.
-Contributing factors included economic and energy crises, poor service quality, and limited air connectivity, with major markets such as Canada, Russia, Spain, and Italy seeing significant declines.
+In the first half of 2026 this trend continued with tourism declining 62% from January to July, compared to the same period in 2025.Contributing factors included economic and energy crises, poor service quality, and limited air connectivity, with major markets such as Canada, Russia, Spain, and Italy seeing significant declines.